observIQ/stanza/docs/operators/k8s_metadata_decorator.md

 ## `k8s_metadata_decorator` operator

-The `k8s_metadata_decorator` operator adds labels and annotations to the entry using data from the Kubernetes metadata API.
+The `k8s_metadata_decorator` operator adds attributes and annotations to the entry using data from the Kubernetes metadata API.

 ### Configuration Fields